 - Reinforce to kids that difficult emotions are okay.
 We have an underlying sentiment in our culture that emotions such as sadness and anger are “negative.”
 While they feel unpleasant, it’s useful for kids to understand that these emotions aren’t useless and something to be pushed aside as quickly as possible.
 We can help them work through those difficult emotions and come out stronger on the other side.

 - Avoid distracting ourselves (or our kids) out of difficult emotions.
 This tendency to distract ourselves away from our difficult emotions is a strong one.
-This is why for most of us, 2020 was filled with nightly Netflix binges or bread-baking (or other more intense forms of distraction).
+This is why for many of us, 2020 was filled with nightly Netflix binges or bread-baking (or other more intense forms of distraction).
 We often do the same with our kids by trying to distract them out of difficult emotions with food, fun experiences or electronic devices.
 The sooner we can help kids learn to allow their emotions, even the negative ones, the sooner they will gain the skills to cope with them better.

 “…we actually recognize that there’s very often wisdom in stepping back and in a thoughtful way, allowing your child to feel what they feel because there’s learning that comes from that, and that that child, in turn, is learning how to metabolize discomfort, and learning how to metabolize fear, and also learning really important aspects of emotional skills that are critical to all of us.
 We need to learn that emotions are transient.
 And a child isn’t going to learn that emotions are transient if they aren’t able to sit with their emotions and recognize that, 10 minutes out, their emotion has passed.
 So they’re critical, critical skills that pertain to our mental health, our wellbeing, low levels of depression, anxiety and so on.”